Third Fork Creek

 Water Quality Recovery Program

 The Water Quality Recovery Program for Third Fork Creek carries out the state TMDL (PDF).
-The city prepared this plan in 2009 and submitted it to the NC Division of Water Quality.
-The city will submit updates with the annual NPDES permit report starting in 2010.
+The City prepared this plan in 2009 and submitted it to the NC Division of Water Quality.
+The City will submit updates with the annual NPDES permit report starting in 2010.
 Water from Third Fork Creek flows into Jordan Lake.
-Because Jordan Lake has a TMDL for nutrients (such as nitrogen and phosphorus), the WQRP for Third Fork Creek also tracks nutrients.
+Because Jordan Lake has a TMDL for nutrients, the Water Quality Recovery Program for Third Fork Creek also tracks nutrients.

 There are many ways for you to help protect the health of Third Fork Creek.
 You can adopt a portion of the creek or volunteer to label storm drains.
 There are also 2 major stream clean-ups each year.
 Big Sweep is the 1st weekend in October and Creek Week is the last weekend in March.
 Email the public education coordinator for details.